 QTS Data Centers is seeking to develop a data center campus in Dane County - to learn more, click this link.

-Public engagement will be central to those public approval processes.
-The Village will make the community aware of opportunities to learn more and engage — including through regular public meetings and hearings as well as Village-hosted informational meetings.
+As due diligence continues, public engagement will be central.
+The Village will make the community aware of opportunities to learn more and engage - including through regular public meetings and hearings as well as Village-hosted informational meetings, tentatively outlined below.
 When plans are established for those informational meetings, the Village will share additional details about how to participate.

 The Village of DeForest anticipates the following processes occurring: